Estate Planning for Millionaires

 Family conflicts and passwords

-Snow said it could be a good idea to communicate to your beneficiaries about what they should expect from your estate — without sharing dollar figures.
+Snow said it could be a good idea to communicate to your family and beneficiaries about what they should expect from your estate — without sharing dollar figures.
 “Having people on board ahead of time can sometimes negate the negative family reaction,” she said.
 This lets you explain your decisions with the right context and perhaps avoid future conflicts.
 This conversation is especially critical for succession issues in a family business.

 Finally, an often overlooked task is to make sure your trustees and beneficiaries will have access to your accounts, Snow said.
 Make sure they have passwords, tokens, digital keys and the location of your accounts.